Frequently Asked Questions

 Will I have a dedicated office space?

 Residents each have their own office at the ROMHC main campus.
-Each Resident office is equipped with a laptop with a webcam/external webcam, an ergonomic height adjustable desk, and an ergonomic chair.
+Each resident office is equipped with a laptop with a webcam/external webcam, an ergonomic height adjustable desk, and an ergonomic chair.
 Residents working at satellite sites may be assigned a shared office/cubicle space within that program’s location.

 In addition to clinical activities, what other things will I be involved in?

-Residents are provided with a core requirement form to track completion of requirements throughout the year, both clinical and additional.
+Residents are provided with a core requirement form to track the completion of requirements throughout the year, both clinical and additional.

 Are there opportunities to engage in research projects during my residency year?